 If you want to stay on top of air quality updates while working on a Mac, try an app called Air.
-It’s a straightforward Mac app that shows your ZIP code’s air quality in the menu bar.
+It’s a straightforward Mac utility that shows your ZIP code’s air quality in the menu bar.
 Air automatically determines your location and functions perfectly out of the box.

-Download: Air (Free)
+Download: Air for macOS (Free)

 5. Check Air Quality on a Windows PC

 On Windows, the best air quality app is Airqualiter.
-It’s your standard AQI app that displays all the information you’d expect.
+It’s a standard AQI app that displays all the information you’d expect.
 You can add multiple cities, browse the world view, plan your days with hourly forecasts, and more.

-Download: Airqualiter (Free)
+Download: Airqualiter for Windows (Free)

 6. Check Air Quality From Your Browser

 If you don’t want to install a dedicated AQI measurement app, you can check air quality from your browser too.
 There are a lot of websites that offer a similar set of features without installing anything.